shapiromatron/bmds-server/docs/inputs.rst

         "datasets": [ ... ]
     }

+The datasets in the example above follow the `Datasets`_ schema, described below.

 **Additional optional fields:**

 - ``id`` <int or string>: Can be used as a unique identifier for the BMDS job;
   returned in the output so results can be mapped externally to BMDS server application.
+- ``models`` <`Models schema`_>: Specify a subset of BMDS models to be executed for each job.
+If not specified, by default all models which can be used for a particular dataset will be used (dependent on the number of dose-groups in a dataset).

+.. _`Models schema`: Models_

 The complete specification is below: